-While clover is safe and nutritious for rabbits, there’s still risks associated when a rabbit owner overfeed their rabbits:
+While clover is safe and nutritious for rabbits, there are still risks associated when a rabbit owner overfeeds their rabbits:

-- Gastrointestinal Stasis – Overfeeding clover in lieu of hay to your rabbits could lead to GI stasis, which is caused by the lack of fiber in your rabbit’s diet.
+- Gastrointestinal Stasis: Overfeeding clover in lieu of hay to your rabbits could lead to GI stasis, which is caused by a lack of fiber in your rabbit’s diet.

 Healthy alternatives to clover.

-While clover is safe for rabbits, you should still mix in some other vegetables to your rabbit’s diet.
+While clover is safe for rabbits, you should still mix in some other vegetables into your rabbit’s diet.
 Here are some alternatives to clover that you can give to your rabbits: